-Left to right: Anil Sabharwal, Alison Watkins AM, Bill English KNZM, Rob Scott, Jennifer Westacott AO, Vanessa Wallace, Michael Chaney AO, Mike Roche, Sharon Warburton and Alan Cransberg.
+Left to right Vanessa Wallace, Mike Roche, Jennifer Westacott AO, Alison Watkins AM, Bill English KNZM, Michael Chaney AO, Rob Scott, Sharon Warburton, Alan Cransberg and Anil Sabharwal.

-The Board of Wesfarmers Limited is committed to providing a satisfactory return to its shareholders and fulfilling its corporate governance obligations and responsibilities in the best interests of the company and its stakeholders.
+The Board of Wesfarmers Limited is committed to providing a satisfactory return to its shareholders and fulfilling its corporate governance obligations and responsibilities in the best interests of the company and taking into account the interests of its stakeholders.
 This corporate governance statement details the key aspects of the governance framework and practices of Wesfarmers.
-It regularly reviews its governance framework and practices so as to ensure that they consistently reflect market practice and stakeholder expectations.
+Wesfarmers regularly reviews its governance framework and practices so as to ensure that they consistently reflect market practice and stakeholder expectations

-The Board believes that the governance policies and practices adopted by Wesfarmers during the reporting period for the year ended 30 June 2022 follow the recommendations contained in the fourth edition of the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations (ASX Principles).
+The Board believes that the governance policies and practices adopted by Wesfarmers during the reporting period for the year ended 30 June 2023 follow the recommendations contained in the fourth edition of the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations (ASX Principles).